tuletech/report_cat/README.md

 # TODO

  * Extend matchers for param and column to check value and options
+ * Add group param to date charts to control grouping behavior

  * Replace Google Charts with D3

  * Improve Column modelling WRT calculated ratios and moving averages